roosa123/CircuitAnalyser/README.md

 1. Output file name (optionally with extension)
 2. List of elements in form:

-	*Element's name (including also elemnt's type, eg. R1) node '+' node '-' value (in basic units) *every parameter of the element in the list should be separated from other with a whitespace
+	Element's name (including also elemnt's type, eg. R1) node '+' node '-' value (in basic units), eg. R1 1 0 3
+	(every parameter of the element in the list should be separated from other with a whitespace)

 3. End of the list:
 	.END